 Your weekend routine now is more important than ever.
 If you constantly feel any mental pressure or FOMO, if your favorite memes are about anxiety, burnout and caffeine, it is the right moment to rethink how you spend your free time on the weekends.
-“The weekend should be a reprieve from the daily grind and demanding schedule of the workweek, yet, giving structure to your days off can mean a big payoff,” says Amy Cirbus, Ph.D., LMHC, LPC and director of clinical content at Talkspace, an online network that allow you to chat with therapists.
+“The weekend should be a reprieve from the daily grind and demanding schedule of the workweek, yet, giving structure to your days off can mean a big payoff,” says Amy Cirbus, Ph.D., LMHC, LPC and director of clinical content at Talkspace, an online network that allows you to chat with therapists.
 Read on to find out how to maximize those 48 hours for 360 self-care including mental, physical and emotional wellness.

 1. Going rogue limits your opportunity for wellness greatness